Norway seeks to open vast ocean area to deep-sea mining

 Study uncovers widespread and ongoing clearcutting of Swedish old forests

 Almost one fourth of Sweden’s last unprotected old-growth forest was logged between 2003 and 2019.
-At this rate, all of these ecologically unique and valuable forests will be lost…Continue readingStudy uncovers widespread and ongoing clearcutting of Swedish old forests
+At this rate, all of these ecologically unique and valuable forests will be lost in about…Continue readingStudy uncovers widespread and ongoing clearcutting of Swedish old forests

 Native mussel numbers down almost 95% since 1960s

-Scientists attempting to replicate a 1964 survey of freshwater bivalves in a stretch of the Thames near Reading found striking results, as native mussel populations had crashed by almost…Continue readingNative mussel numbers down almost 95% since 1960s
+Scientists attempting to replicate a 1964 survey of freshwater bivalves in a stretch of the Thames near Reading found striking results, as native mussel populations had crashed by almost 95%.
+One…Continue readingNative mussel numbers down almost 95% since 1960s

 Marine life hit by ‘perfect storm’ as red list reveals species close to extinction

-Illegal and unsustainable fishing, fossil fuel exploration, the climate crisis and disease are pushing marine species to the brink of extinction, according to the International Union for Conservation of…Continue readingMarine life hit by ‘perfect storm’ as red list reveals species close to extinction
+Illegal and unsustainable fishing, fossil fuel exploration, the climate crisis and disease are pushing marine species to the brink of extinction, according to the International Union for Conservation of Nature (IUCN)…Continue readingMarine life hit by ‘perfect storm’ as red list reveals species close to extinction

 Coal projects in Great Barrier Reef catchments approved without environmental impact statements

-At least 8 coalmining projects in Great Barrier Reef catchments and floodplains have been exempted from requiring environmental impact statements (EIS) by the Queensland government, with 6 already gaining…Continue readingCoal projects in Great Barrier Reef catchments approved without environmental impact statements
+At least 8 coalmining projects in Great Barrier Reef catchments and floodplains have been exempted from requiring environmental impact statements (EIS) by the Queensland government, with 6 already gaining state environmental…Continue readingCoal projects in Great Barrier Reef catchments approved without environmental impact statements

 Humanity devouring itself and the planet

 “At the moment,” writes Warren Hern, “we are the most misnamed species on the planet: Homo sapiens sapiens—’wise, wise man.’
 Not.”
-Hern, 84, physician and adjunct professor of anthropology…Continue readingHumanity devouring itself and the planet
+Hern, 84, physician and adjunct professor of anthropology at the…Continue readingHumanity devouring itself and the planet

 DR Congo’s faltering fight against illegal cobalt mines